AaronBenesch/analogClock/README.md

 ## Repository

 The project is hosted on GitHub.
-You can find the repository [here]([https://github.com/AaronBenesch/analogClock]).
+You can find the repository [here](https://github.com/AaronBenesch/analogClock).
+This site was built using [GitHub Pages](https://pages.github.com/).